 The period of limitations is the period of time in which you can amend your return to claim a credit or refund, or the IRS can assess additional tax.
-Table 3 contains the period of limitations that applies to income tax returns.
+Table 3 on page 15 contains the periods of limitations that apply to income tax returns.
 Unless otherwise stated, the years refer to the period after the return was filed.
 Returns filed before the due date are treated as filed on the due date.